Annual WorldatWork Survey Reveals Average Salary Increase Budgets Were 4.1% in 2022 and Projected at 4.1% in 2023.

-As a result, WorldatWork’s “2022-23 Salary Budget Survey” revealed that salary increase budgets reached their highest level in 20 years in the United States, rising to an average of 4.1% in 2022 with a 3.8% median.
-What’s more, the survey revealed this level is expected to be maintained, as a 4.1% average increased budget is projected for 2023.
+Scottsdale, Arizona — WorldatWork’s “2022-23 Salary Budget Survey” revealed that salary increase budgets reached their highest level in 20 years.
+Salary increase budgets in the United States rose to an average of 4.1% in 2022 with a 3.8% median and are projected to be at a 4.1% average in 2023.

-“The rapid rise in salary increase budgets over the past couple years, combined with today’s volatile economic environment present a challenge to HR pros,” said Sue Holloway, director of compensation content at WorldatWork.
-“They must leverage data and think strategically as they formulate 2023 compensation budget recommendations and negotiate with CFOs.”
+“Organizations of all kinds, from government entities to global multi-nationals to modest enterprises, rely on this annual survey to benchmark and plan salary increase budgets to maintain the workforces they need,” said Sue Holloway, Director, WorldatWork.
+“The rapid rise in salary increase budgets over the past couple years, combined with today’s volatile economic environment, challenge HR pros to leverage data and think strategically as they formulate 2023 compensation budget recommendations and negotiate with CFOs.”

 - Timing of pay increases.
 The average time between increases across all employee categories returned to the historical average of 12 months, with executives’ average at a slightly greater 12.3-month average.